A lot of rules for using GPS have changed over the years and what you can and cannot do also depends on where in the world you are.

 See WGS-84 for more about this.

-[ICAO Doc 8168 Vol 1 ¶1.2.3]: Departure and approach waypoint information is contained in a navigation database.
-If the navigation database does not contain the departure or approach procedure, then the basic GNSS stand-alone receiver or FMC shall not be used for these procedures.
+[ICAO Doc 8168 Vol 1 ¶1.7.5] Departure procedure information is contained in a navigation database using the WGS-84 coordinate system.
+If the navigation database does not contain the departure procedure, the procedure shall not be used.

 [AFAIS Performance-Based Navigation Presentation] For a GPS receiver to be certified for IFR navigation, it must have RAIM or an equivalent function.
 RAIM is simply a computer algorithm that evaluates the integrity of the GPS signal.
 That means it judges whether enough satellites are in view and in a good geometry to compute a sufficiently accurate position.
 RAIM checked now evaluates the current satellites in view.
 Predictive RAIM is based solely on the Almanac.
 In other words, RAIM uses the Almanac data to estimate where satellites are supposed to be for the future time entered.
 Sometimes, the number and position of satellites may result in an accuracy good enough only for certain phases of flight, ie, en route, terminal, or approach.

-5. RAIM messages vary somewhat between receivers; however, generally there are two types.
-One type indicates that there are not enough satellites available to provide RAIM integrity monitoring and another type indicates that the RAIM integrity monitor has detected a potential error that exceeds the limit for the current phase of flight.
+(b) There are generally two types of RAIM fault messages.
+The first type of message indicates that there are not enough satellites available to provide RAIM integrity monitoring.
+The GPS navigation solution may be acceptable, but the integrity of the solution cannot be determined.
+The second type indicates that the RAIM integrity monitor has detected a potential error and that there is an inconsistency in the navigation solution for the given phase of flight.
 Without RAIM capability, the pilot has no assurance of the accuracy of the GPS position.

 Photo: Predictive RAIM, from Eddie's aircraft.